TedHusted/awake/awake.md

 “Made to yourself?
 I thought Brent made the code changes.”

 “Yeah, that’s weird.
 The Mercurial commit author was changed somehow.
-But, yes, the changes were mine.”
+But, yes, the changes are mine.”

 “Is this a prank? — Rachel, is that you pretending to be Ally?”